West Roxbury Education Complex: History

 Boston Mayor Kevin White announced plans to build a new high school in West Roxbury in 1973.
 A groundbreaking ceremony was held on January 7, 1974.
-The school opened to students in September 1976.
-Followed by a semi-formal dedication ceremony on May 19, 1977.
+The school opened to students in September 1976, and was followed by a semi-formal dedication ceremony on May 19, 1977.

-In 1982, cracks appeared and bricks began falling of sections of the school.
+In 1982, cracks appeared and bricks began falling off sections of the school.
 An investigation revealed an additive substance called Sarabond in the mortar used when the school was built was defective and causing the problem.
 A suit was filed against Dow Chemical Company, manufacturer of the masonry additive.
-The city won a 5.5. million settlement in July, 1987.
-Most of the money was used to repair the damage which changed the appearance of the school with a two brick-color exterior by 1989.
+The city won a $5.5 million settlement in July 1987.
+Most of the money was used to repair the damage, which changed the appearance of the school with a two brick-color exterior by 1989.

 In the fall of 2005, West Roxbury High School was renamed West Roxbury Educational Complex, and was divided into four schools: Media Communications Technology High School, Parkway Academy of Technology and Health, Urban Science Academy and Brook Farm Business & Service Career Academy.
 Funding was being provided by grants from the Gates Foundation and the Carnegie Foundation.